sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 12 31 PM" src="https://github.com/user-attachments/assets/fe80cc10-62b5-4c4a-a2d4-b4a4e67901ca">

+#### Key Insights
+The output reveals that the dataset contains 953 rows and 24 columns, indicating a substantial collection of songs and attributes for analysis.
+This dataset size should provide a good basis for uncovering trends and patterns in the music streaming landscape for 2023.
+The output also lists the data types for each column, where most columns are appropriately classified, though some columns like 'streams,' 'in_deezer_playlists,' and 'in_shazam_charts' are marked as objects (text-based) instead of integers, which might require further cleaning if these columns are to be analyzed quantitatively.
+Additionally, the check for missing values indicates that there are missing values in two columns: 'in_shazam_charts' (with 50 missing values) and 'key' (with 95 missing values).
+These gaps could impact analyses involving these attributes, suggesting that handling or imputing missing values might be necessary for accurate insights.

 ### 🧹 Data Cleaning

+#### About the Code

 ``` python
 # Define the columns expected to have numerical data for conversion and cleaning